 Faced with learning to live a new life, I wrote How to Be Sick: A Buddhist-Inspired Guide for the Chronically Ill and Their Caregivers.
 The book is Buddhist-inspired but is non-parochial.
 How to Be Sick has won two 2011 Nautilus Book Awards: A Gold Medal in Self-Help/Psychology and a Silver Medal in Memoir.
 It was also named one of the best books of 2010 by Spirituality and Practice.

 In 2013, my second book was published: How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
 It offers my understanding of the Buddha’s path to peace—a peace and well-being that aren't dependent on whether a particular experience is pleasant or unpleasant, joyful or sorrowful.
 How to Wake Up has drawn critical acclaim from Buddhists and non-Buddhists alike.

-My new book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, will be published in Fall, 2015.
+My latest book, How to Live Well with Chronic Pain and Illness: A Mindful Guide, was published in Fall, 2015.
 I'm currently at work on a revised and expanded new edition of How to Be Sick, which will be available Fall, 2018.

 I write in a conversational style, with the intention of helping everyone, regardless of circumstances, learn to live with compassion, joy, and purpose.
 To this end, all of my books and many of my posts at Psychology Today include easy-to-learn exercises and practices that are brought alive through the use of personal stories.

 I live in Davis, California with my husband, also named Tony, and our endearing, if goofy, gray lab named Scout.
 I can be found online at www.tonibernhard.com